Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Second level families and second level period maps

 \begin{defi}[Deformations of families] Let $\cF_0=(X_0\stackrel{f_0}{\to}C_0)$ be a family of compact complex manifolds.
 A \emph{deformation of the family $\cF_0$} over $B$ is a deformation $X\stackrel{f}{\to}C\stackrel{h}{\to}B$ of $f_0$ such that $(X\stackrel{f}{\to}C)$ is a family of compact complex manifolds. \end{defi}

-\begin{rema}[Representation of the functor of small deformations of families] When $\cF_0=(X_0\stackrel{f_0}{\to}C_0)$ is a family of compact complex manifolds, then the functors of small deformations of $f_0$ and of $\cF_0$ are isomorphic.
-Hence by Horikawa they are represented by a complex space germ of dimension $\hdim1{X_0}{\sT_{X_0/C_0}}$, \cite[p.~648, Corollary~2]{Hor74}. \end{rema}
+\begin{rema}[Representation of the functor of small deformations of families] When $\cF_0=(X_0\stackrel{f_0}{\to}C_0)$ is a family of compact complex manifolds, then the functors of small deformations of $f_0$ and of $\cF_0$ are isomorphic. \end{rema}

 \begin{defi}[Second level families] Let $X\stackrel{f}{\to}C\stackrel{h}{\to}B$ be a deformation of a family $\cF_0$ of compact complex manifolds.
 We call $\cF_B\defeq(X\stackrel{f}{\to}C\stackrel{h}{\to}B)$ a \emph{second level family over $B$} if $(X\stackrel{f}{\to}C)$ is a family of IHS manifolds and $(C\stackrel{h}{\to}B)$ is a family of smooth rational curves.
 A \emph{marking of $\cF_B$} is a marking of $(X\stackrel{f}{\to}C)$.